Dark Desire: Plot summary

 The book begins with Jacques Dubrinsky, younger brother to Mikhail, being tortured and buried alive by members of the same fanatical group that attacked Raven and killed his sister some 25 years earlier in Dark Prince.
 As time goes on he loses much of his memory (perhaps even his sanity), the only thing he has a clear memory of is of the faces of his human tormentors, and the fact that he was betrayed by someone close to him.

-Shea O’Halloran is a brilliant American surgeon and researcher trying to find the cure for a rare blood disorder.
-Her pursuit of a cure is personal; she also suffers from the disease, and she fears that one day it will kill her.
+Shea O'Halloran is a brilliant American surgeon and researcher trying to find the cure for a rare blood disorder.
+Her pursuit of a cure is personal, as she also suffers from the disease, and she fears that one day it will kill her.
 She occasionally has to have blood transfusions in order to survive.
 It is only after her mother Maggie commits suicide that she learns that she has inherited this disorder from her father.
 In her diary, her mother writes of having an affair with a man named Rand.
-She writes that he takes her blood when they make love.
-Unfortunately he's a married man whose wife recently gave birth to a son and disappears before Maggie can tell him of her pregnancy.
+She writes that he takes her blood when they make love, but he is a married man whose wife recently gave birth to a son and disappears before Maggie can tell him of her pregnancy.
 She believes that his wife Noelle discovered his infidelity and murdered him.

 The loss of Shea's father devastates Maggie, and she retreats from the world, even her own child.
 Shea suffers a stark and painful childhood.
 Maggie commits suicide when Shea turns 18.

 This disorder is not her only difference.
 No human medicine works on her; she can hear and feel the thoughts of others.
 When she touches a patient, she instantly knows what is wrong with him/her.
-Because of this, she's tracked by the same vampire hunting society that has imprisoned Jacques, believing she too is a vampire.
+Because of this, she is tracked by the same vampire hunting society that has imprisoned Jacques, believing she too is a vampire.
 They even show her pictures of seven others that they have caught and murdered.
 No matter where she goes, they always track her down.

 One day Shea is racked by horrendous pain and visions of a man being tortured.
 For years she dreams of this man.
 After the society finds her again, she goes to the Carpathian Mountains to do further research on her disorder.
 She feels that since there are many legends of vampires in the region that this may be the epicenter of the disease.

 When she goes for a walk, she's compelled to go to a spot deep in the forest.
 She finds a cellar where a man has been tortured and buried alive with a stake driven through his body.
 Suddenly he awakens and attacks her, twice feeding on her blood.
 She has a compulsion to help him, despite his violent assault.
 She takes him to her home and treats his wounds.